pybites/pybites.github.io-source/content/django-rest-tips-api.md

 		path(r'api/', include('api.urls')),
 	]

 And that's it!
-Let's launch the server and check out our new API.
+Let's launch the server and check out our new API next ...

 	(venv) [bobbelderbos@imac tips_api (master)]$ python manage.py runserver
 	...